openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/05-querying-the-resources.md

 route.route.openshift.io/blog-96s5l
 ```

-You may note that `ingress.extensions/blog` does appear.
+You may note that `ingress.extensions/blog` doesn't appear.
 This is because it isn't categorised as being one of the core resource objects.

 Where you want to query on multiple resource object types, rather than use `all`, which often isn't all of what you want, you can list all the resource type names separated by a comma.